 What improvements would you like to see in Israel in the next 20 years?
 What should be done today in order to reach these goals?
 (Up to 150 words).

-In twenty years, I would like see Israel as a leader in the social realm (and not only the realm of science and technology, as it is today).
+I would like see Israel as a leader in the social realm (and not only the realm of science and technology, as it is today).
 To me, this means that public services should be provided at the highest possible level.
 Reducing social gaps and granting equal opportunity to all segments of society is crucial.
 The heart of public policy should be preventative and proactive, not just “putting out fires”.
 Israel should be leading and developing models of social change that can form the basis of global intervention practices.
 To achieve this, the academic world must be in contact with those in the field.
 The highest level of professionalism must be implemented in all public frameworks.
-Cutting-edge research should be presented to policy-makers in the Knesset and other forums.
+Cutting-edge research should be presented to policy-makers.
 We must build a suitable platform so that researchers and people in the field who are visionaries can lead the development of policies, and not simply follow them.